 I think my bill is incorrect.
 What can I do?

 Contact your retailer as soon as possible.
 Your retailer must review your bill if you request them to do this.
-If you are still not happy after that has happened, you can talk to the energy ombudsman in your state or territory.
+If you're not satisfied after that has happened, you can talk to the energy ombudsman in your state or territory.

 The price of my energy has increased since my last bill.
 Is this allowed?

-Depending on the type of energy offer you are on, a retailer can increase the price (tariff rate) of your energy.
+Depending on the type of energy offer you're on, a retailer can increase the price (tariff rate) of your energy.
 Your retailer must tell you about this price increase no later than the date of your next bill (except in Queensland, where they need to tell you at least 10 days before any price increase applies).

-If you are unhappy with the new tariff rates you can shop around for a different offer that is more suitable to your needs and usage.
-However, if you have signed a time-based contract, some retailers may charge a fee for exiting it early: make sure you know the details of your existing contract before you make arrangements to switch to a new offer or a new retailer.
+If you're unhappy with the new tariff rates you can shop around for a different offer that is more suitable to your needs and usage.
+However, if you've signed a time-based contract, some retailers may charge a fee for exiting it early: make sure you know the details of your existing contract before you make arrangements to switch to a new offer or a new retailer.

 I've received a disconnection notice.
 What should I do?